GraemeMalcolm/AI-102/instructions/02-cognitive-services-security.md

     If you are not already signed in, a web browser will open and prompt you to sign into Azure.
 Do so, and then close the browser and return to Visual Studio Code.

-3. If you have multiple subscriptions, you'll need to ensure that you are working in the one that contains your cognitive services resource.
+    > **Tip**: If you have multiple subscriptions, you'll need to ensure that you are working in the one that contains your cognitive services resource.
 Use this command to determine your current subscription.
+    >

-    ```azurecli
+    > ```azurecli
-    az account show
+    > az account show
-    ```
+    > ```
+    >

-4. If you need to change the subscription, run this command, changing *&lt;subscriptionName&gt;* to the correct subscription name.
+    > If you need to change the subscription, run this command, changing *&lt;subscriptionName&gt;* to the correct subscription name.
+    >

-    ```azurecli
+    > ```azurecli
-    az account set --subscription <subscriptionName>
+    > az account set --subscription <subscriptionName>
-    ```
+    > ```

-5. Now you can use the following command to get the list of cognitive services keys, replacing *&lt;resourceName&gt;* with the name of your cognitive services resource, and *&lt;resourceGroup&gt;* with the name of the resource group in which you created it.
+3. Now you can use the following command to get the list of cognitive services keys, replacing *&lt;resourceName&gt;* with the name of your cognitive services resource, and *&lt;resourceGroup&gt;* with the name of the resource group in which you created it.

     ```azurecli
     az cognitiveservices account keys list --name <resourceName> --resource-group <resourceGroup>